viciscat/GuiScaleKey/README.md

-# GUI Scale Key Mod
+# GUI Scale Keys Mod

 A very simple mod that adds configurable keybindings to decrease and increase GUI scale.